Skip to main content

 Sometimes treatment doesn’t end at the expected time.
 In some patients, cancer is treated as a chronic illness – a disease that people live with and manage on a day-to-day basis, much like diabetes or heart disease.

 This can be a very demanding situation for a caregiver.
 You’re helping the patient as they get treatment, so there are ongoing side effects and frequent appointments to deal with.
 The difference is that in this case, you don’t really know how long it will last.
-Living with this uncertainty can be an extra challenge.
+Living with this uncertainty can be challenging..

 Even if everyone goes back to their jobs, someone will still need to keep up with the treatment plan, the medical records, and the bills.
-This can be demanding for the patient and caregiver.
+This can be a lot of work for the patient and caregiver.
 You may both need support with the amount of work that’s needed on top of working and dealing with cancer.
-And emotional support may be needed to help the patient, caregiver, and other family members cope with knowing that the cancer cannot be cured.
+And emotional support may be needed to help the patient, caregiver, and other family members cope with knowing that the cancer treatments are longer than expected.

 When treatment stops helping – what then?

-The patient will have to decide things like, “When do I stop trying to beat the cancer and enjoy the rest of my life?” or “Would I rather spend the next 2 months reading to and playing with my grandchildren or dealing with side effects?”
+Your loved one will have to make choices about what's most important to them.
+They might ask themselves whether they want to continue trying to treat their cancer, or whether they'd rather focus on enjoying the time they have left.
 Knowing what’s most important to the patient helps the caregiver and family members understand these decisions.
-Sometimes, caregivers can help patients clarify their highest priorities so that they can focus on them before the chance is lost.
-Other times, it may take someone on the cancer care team or a mental health professional to help the patient clarify what’s most important to them, and what can be expected from further treatment.
-This is a difficult time for everyone, and help from the cancer care team may be needed to fully understand the situation and figure out what’s best for the patient.
+Sometimes caregivers help patients set priorities to focus on.
+Other times, it may take someone on the cancer care team or a mental health professional to help the patient define what’s most important to them, and what can be expected from further treatment.
+This maybe a difficult time for everyone, and help from the cancer care team may be needed to fully understand the situation and figure out what’s best for the patient.

 What do I do if the patient decides to stop cancer treatment?

-Once the decision to stop curative treatment (treatment aimed at producing a cure) has been made, make sure that other family members and loved ones understand and can support the patient’s decision.
-It’s now time for another family meeting, where questions can be answered and concerns addressed.
-Be sure that other day-to-day caregivers are invited, if they’re still involved in the patient’s care.
-You may need extra help from others at this point, since there’s often more work for the caregiver to do as the end of life nears.
+If the decision to stop treatment has been made, it’s important to make sure that other family members and loved ones understand and can support the patient’s decision.
+This would be a good time for a family meeting, where questions can be answered, and concerns addressed.
+Be sure that other fill-in caregivers are invited, if they’re still involved in the patient’s care.
+It’s helpful for all caregivers work together to support the patient.

 It’s also time to talk with the doctor about focusing on palliative (comfort) care.
-Many things can be done to deal with symptoms of cancer, such as pain, trouble breathing, and fatigue.
-When these symptoms are helped, the patient often has more energy to spend time doing those things that mean the most to them.
-You’ll want to be in close contact with the doctor to be sure that any new symptoms are quickly addressed.
+Palliative care helps to deal with the patient’s symptoms and often times helps them have more energy to spend time doing those things that mean the most to them.
+You’ll want to be in close contact with the doctor to be sure that any new symptoms are addressed quickly.
 For more information on what to expect at this time, you might want to read Nearing the End of Life.

 If the patient is expected to live only a few months, hospice may be a good option.
-Hospice care is intended to relieve discomfort and make the patient better able to enjoy the time they have.
+Hospice care is intended to relieve discomfort and make the patient able to enjoy the time they have better.
 In most cases, hospice is given at home and requires that the patient have a primary caregiver.
 For more on hospice and how it works, see Hospice Care.

 If there are children in the family, it’s important for them to understand what’s going on.
 For ideas on talking with children and teens, see Helping Children Manage Uncertainty, Loss, and Grief.